 The average yearly temperature during the day is 31.3°C, and in the evening around 24.8°C. If you are troubled about just how warm it can get, do not worry because the temperature does not exceed 40°C, and is typically in the 30-32°C range.

 The best time to visit is during December-May.

-Flights are unlikely to be cancelled or delayed, the possibility of dealing with heavy rain does not have to be accounted for during planning your itinerary and you do not have to worry about your vacation photos looking bleak!
+Flights are unlikely to be canceled or delayed, the possibility of dealing with heavy rain does not have to be accounted for during the planning of your itinerary and you do not have to worry about your vacation photos looking bleak!